July 16, 2024

 Translation: Downpour City (Happy End)

-Forty years later, someone digging through Hosono's vaults unearthed the original 1973 demo.
+Forty years later, a dig through Hosono's vaults unearthed the original 1973 demo.
 Hosono decided to rewrite the song and put it on a tribute album celebrating Takashi's 45th anniversary as a songwriter.
 But he thought, "Well, it's really got a Happy End flavor to it..." and invited Shigeru Suzuki to come play the guitars, and also commanded Takashi to do the drums.

 Thus the surviving members of Happy End (Eiichi Ohtaki had died the year before) recorded Downpour City.
-They were eager to release it under the Happy End name, but some honcho in the record company balked, and it came out credited to Hosono alone.
+They were eager to release it under the Happy End name, but some honcho in the record company balked, and it was credited to Hosono alone.

 :::